 I suspect that for many people the reason is love.
 To strive for it, to forget it, to remember it, or to escape it.
 To scatter the love they have, should have or could have had over the landscapes and peoples of a far off place.

 Whatever the reason, people do it.
 Some walk for years across continents.
 Some spend a day or so walking across one of the smaller countries in the world.
 Some go the long way across a country, some the short way.
 Some walk on roads, some stay in the wilderness.
 Some people carry absolutely everything on their back.
 Some have organised support crews carrying their gear and doing everything for them.
 Some camp, some stay in 5 star hotels.
 Some call themselves purists and insist on walking every step, some will take short vehicle rides at times.
 Some do it all in one go, some do it in sections over a period of time.

 There are no set rationales for why or rules for how to walk across a country… decide what’s best for you and just do it!
 Walk your own walk!

 The reason for this website is to begin to collate links to the walks that people have done and the fantastic job they have done of articulating those walks.
-There is already a lot out there on the internet but it does take a bit of effort to find it, and hopefully we can gather some of it here.
+There is already a lot out there on the internet but it does take a bit of effort to find it, and hopefully we can gather some of it here in one portal.
 Given the history of humanity it seems a hopeless task to come even close to documenting what people have done, therefore I’ll stick to the more recent stuff.
 This is just a drop in the bucket, but it’s a start…

 I’m sharing a few of my own modest walks, and people can share links to either their own walks or others’ walks that they have found.
 If you have walked across a country, or know of someone who has, let me know so it can be shared!